hpc2n/sphinx-lesson-template/content/setup.rst

  - Learn how to compile C code on Kebnekaise.
  - Learn how to compile CUDA code on Kebnekaise.
  - Learn how to place jobs to the batch queue.
- - Learn how to use the course reservations.
+ - Learn how to use the course project and reservations.

 Materials
 ^^^^^^^^^